 The researcher should assume that vital records, whether in separate books or in town records, begin with the formation of the town, as do the town records.
 See parent towns for earlier records; and the county for beginning dates of deeds, probates, and court records.
 Clerks respond to inquires regarding vital records, since most have indexes available, but unindexed town records with details of town life – officers, tax lists, freeman’s lists, cattle and hog marks, voting lists, warnings out, overseer’s of the poor accounts, school records – must be searched in person either through microfilm or at the town’s office.
 See also Massachusetts City and Town Incorporation and Settlement Dates.

-Massachusetts Extinct Counties
+List of Massachusetts Extinct Counties

 Massachusetts seems to have counties that no longer are in existence.
 They were set up by the state, provincial, or territorial governing administration.
 Most of these counties were created and disbanded within the 19th century; county boundaries have evolved very little since Nineteen hundred in the vast most of states.
 These counties really should be considered when doing genealogy research.
 Pay close attention where the courthouse records went to if the county was eliminated or consolidated with a different county.